 The most wonderful time of the year is finally upon us.
 And despite the fact that your body might be looking forward to a bit of a rest, unfortunately, your mental health doesn’t take time off during the festive season.
 In fact, a high number of people find themselves struggling, mentally throughout Christmas.
 Perhaps it’s the pressure, the expectation, the financial aspect or maybe the sudden surge in social gatherings is exacerbating their mental exhaustion.
 If you’re travelling, it can be even harder to take care of your mental health.
+Your mental health over Christmas can really suffer too.
+With all this in mind, its never been more important to take care of your mental health throughout December.
+So, read on for 6 ways to look after your mental health over Christmas.

 Christmas is probably the busiest month of the year for most.
 With Christmas plays and nativities to attend, cards to write, relatives to visit, gifts to buy, social events etc. It’s never ending!
 To reduce the inevitable stress, print yourself off a calendar and various checklists – if you’re in need of printer ink check out printerinks.com – and tick things off as you go.
 Having schedules visible and easy to check means you’re less likely to double book yourself over the festive period.
 When you see how busy and stretched you are in black and white then you’re more likely to say “No” to others who are demanding more from you.